Wednesday's internationals on Sky Sports: Germany, Netherlands, Croatia and Italy in action

-Germany, the Netherlands, Croatia and Italy will all play international friendlies on Wednesday, live on Sky Sports.
+Germany, the Netherlands, Croatia and Italy will play international friendlies on Wednesday, live on Sky Sports, while Portugal face Spain.
 All the team news, plus the players to watch...

 Will Germany's fringe players take chance?